Patrolavia/oscar/README.md

 - install dependencies: `$ npm install`
 - then `$ fly`

-and it will open in your default browser automatically.
+and it will open in your default browser automatically, or you can visit `http://localhost:4000`.

+## Oscar?

+Oscar is a teenage wandering albatross, the smallest one between siblings, also the latest one leaves the nest.
+He lives in an island in the Antarctic Ocean, and get ready to explore this world.

 ## LICENSE